 When trading this pattern you have to be always aware of the risk you are getting.
 Therefore, you need to protect your position by putting the stop-loss.
 Which will protect your investment, and will help you to find the potential maximum loss.
 And you can analyze your risk/reward before entering any trade to help you make the right decision.

 The most suitable place to put the stop-loss is beyond the extreme zone of the pattern.
 However, if it is a bullish pattern, you should set the SL beneath the lower candle of the engulfing candlestick.
 And if it is a bearish Forex pattern, you should set the SL just above the up candle of the engulfing one.

 The rule here is that the trade should be kept until at least the price movement is identical to the pattern size.
 Meaning that the Min that you should follow from this pattern should present the same distance between the ends of the upper and lower bar of the engulfing candlestick.

 Once you accomplish this distance by the price movement, you have two choices, the first choice is to close the entire trade and the second is to close part of it.
 However, if you choose to maintain a part of the transaction open, you should observe the price movement carefully for a potential opportunity of exit.
 This includes S & R breakouts and channel/trend breakouts.
 Other important things here are chart patterns and candlestick patterns.

-Engulfing candlestick pattern belongs to candlestick pattern.
+The Engulfing candle belongs to the candlestick pattern category.
 It is used by forex traders to determine potential reversal trends in the currency and coins market.
-This pattern consists of two candles: engulfed and engulfing candle.
-But, there is a third candle that you should also keep an eye on, which is the third candle that comes after the engulfing candlestick and used to confirm the engulfing pattern.
+This pattern consists of two candles: engulfed and engulfing candles.
+But, there is a third candle that you should also keep an eye on, which is the third candle that comes after the engulfing candlestick and is used to confirm the engulfing pattern.